Last Update: September 2020

 To boldly go…

 Phong Nha – Ke Bang

 So much to do, so little time.
 Yep, life is all about choices.
 Down here I have listed some of my favorite activities.
 Maybe this helps to make up your mind on what to do when in Vietnam.
 Have fun!

-In the very wet Mekong delta there’s an every day market on the water with sellers boasting their products on a pole.
+Visit the Cai Rang floating market in the Mekong Delta .
+In the very wet Mekong delta there’s an every day market on the water with sellers boasting their products by hanging them from on a pole.